 Online golf classes are becoming more and more popular with many players.
 Back when the earth was cooling and I was learning how to play golf, we did not have the benefit of the internet.
 Outside of a private golf lesson, a golfer had to read a book or go through the monthly addition of Golf Digest.
 Boy… How things have changed!
 I believe for the good.

 Group golf instruction on the internet takes many different forms.
 We get many questions around the subject and will answer the most asked questions below:

 With the ability to stream video available to a wide variety of people, online interactive golf lessons are becoming more and more accessible to golf coaches that are willing to put themselves “out there.”
-With apps like Periscope and the move Facebook has made with Facebook Live, finding quality golf instruction information has never been easier.
+With apps like Tik Tok, Facebook, and Instagram, finding quality golf instruction information has never been easier.

-What Skill Level Do I Need To Be before I Attend Online Golf Clinics?
+What Skill Level Do I Need To Be before I Attend Online Golf Classes?

 The offerings vary from very basic information for beginners to pretty deep discussions of theory.
 You will want to ask a few questions before plunking any money down.
 If it happens to be free, you might as well check it out as you never know what you might learn and you can leave anytime that you wish.